Developing toddlers healthy eating habits

 They develop food fussiness and it is something you have complete control over.
 I’m not saying they won’t have likes and dislikes – that’s normal.
 But many children dislike many more foods than they like (or will only eat processed foods like pasta and bread) and this is an issue.
 My mother-in-law had 7 kids in 8 years and my husband came 10 years later.
 There was no food fussiness in that family though one child was a very small eater (and still is – just the way he is).

 Food habits, like any habit, are formed, not inherent.
 I generally frustrate the hell out of mums of fussy kids when I say this.
-But I know raising my own two whole food loving kids, as well as helping many families ‘turn around’ their kids fussy eating habits, that this is absolutely true.
+But I know raising my own two whole food loving kids, as well as helping many families ‘turn around’ their kids fussy eating habits, that this is absolutely true (unless there is a medical reason underlying).

 Meal time routine